PatricCaviezel/Catjokes2/README.md

 ## Description

 Similar to original [catJokes](https://github.com/PatricCaviezel/CatJokes) created by [Jon](https://github.com/jonlanda), [Patric](https://github.com/PatricCaviezel) and [Luc](https://github.com/LucHauser).
-This time we used JvaScript instead of PHP and we added some new features.
+This time we used JavaScript instead of PHP and we added some new features.
-Inn addition to this we also upgraded our CSS.
+In addition to this we also upgraded our CSS.
 On This Website you can create your own little cat buddy, view cute pictures of cats paired with a random fact and a joke, some information about the contributors aswell as our socials.

 ## Contributors